Why performance reporting?

 - Lack of preparation?
 If important numbers are only being prepared hours before a board meeting, and not shared in advance with those who need to have an opinion on them, then the meeting itself won’t be as productive as it could be if everyone has had time to digest the figures and gain an understanding of the company’s positioning.
 Ambushing your board members doesn’t benefit anyone.

-What are the main financial areas of reporting?
+What are the main financial areas of reporting for a business?

 For financial performance, comparing what happens (actual) with what should have happened (budget/plan/rolling forecast), or in some cases what did happen previously (last month/quarter/year), will be valuable.